McDonald's era in Russia coming to a close, restaurants sold

 AP Business Writer

-McDonald’s has begun the process of selling its restaurants in Russia after more than 30 years in the country.
+McDonald’s has begun the sale of its restaurants in Russia 30 years after the burger chain became a powerful symbol of easing of Cold War tensions between the United States and Soviet Union.

 The Chicago burger giant said its existing licensee Alexander Govor, who operates 25 restaurants in Siberia, has agreed to buy McDonald’s 850 Russian restaurants and operate them under a new name.
-McDonald’s didn’t disclose the sale price.
+McDonald’s did not disclose the terms of the sale.

-McDonald’s was among the first Western fast food brands to enter Russia in 1990.
-Its large, gleaming store near Pushkin Square in Moscow signaled a new era of optimism in the wake of the Cold War.
+McDonald’s was among the first Western consumer brands to enter Russia in 1990.
+Its large, gleaming store near Pushkin Square in Moscow signaled a new era of optimism in the wake of the Cold War shortly after the fall of the Berlin Wall.

+It’s the first time the company has “de-arched,” or exited a major market.
+It plans to start removing golden arches and other symbols and signs with the company’s name.
+McDonald’s said it will also will keep its trademarks in Russia and take steps to enforce them if necessary.

-The sale agreement is subject to regulatory approval and is expected to close within a few weeks, McDonald’s said.
+The sale announced Thursday is subject to regulatory approval and is expected to close within a few weeks, McDonald’s said.

 Govor, a licensee since 2015, has also agreed to retain McDonald’s 62,000 Russian employees for at least two years on equivalent terms.
 Govor also agreed to pay the salaries of McDonald’s corporate employees until the sale closes.